📦 EventStream Runtime

 The OpenHands Runtime system uses a client-server architecture implemented with Docker containers.
 Here's an overview of how it works:

-7. Observation Return: The client sends execution results back to the OpenHands backend as observations
+- Observation Return: The action execution server sends execution results back to the OpenHands backend as observations

 The role of the client: